Joan Cwaik: Career

 In 2013 he was part of the communication team of the Net Party, a political party that proposes an online form of liquid democracy, founded by the entrepreneur Santiago Siri.
 He is also part of the NGO Bitcoin Argentina, which promotes the blockchain and bitcoin technology in that country.

-Since 2016, Cwaik was the Marketing and Communications Manager for Latin America at Maytronics Ltd., an Israeli company which develops robotic pool cleaners.
+Since 2025 Cwaik is the Head of Marketing for Latin America at Maytronics Ltd., an Israeli company which develops robotic pool cleaners.
 In that position he coordinates the production and staging of the Aquadance, the aquatic acrobatic contest of the TV show Showmatch hosted by Marcelo Tinelli.
-In 2018 he was promoted and became Maytronics's Global Creativity and Customer Engagement Director.